 Only resources with non-zero emissions intensity may be listed in this section.
-For resources that have non-zero emissions intensity, enter the emissions intensity for each of those resources.
+For resources that have non-zero emissions intensity, enter the emissions intensity for each of those resources, and multiply the corresponding energy values in the EBT by the emissions intensity.
+If this calculation does not represent resource GHG emissions (GHG intensities changing over time, for example) then overwrite the formula and provide actual GHG emissions for each year.
 Insert additional lines as needed.